 There are no fees for transferring trips more than 90 days prior to departure.
 However, for climbing trips and expeditions.
 If you would like to transfer your trip to the next year or to different dates.
 There is an automatic transfer fee of $1,000 that must be paid to Mega Adventures International Pvt.
 Ltd.

 Should I purchase trip cancellation insurance?

-If you must cancel your trip due to illness, injury or death of yourself or an immediate family member, trip cancellation insurance protects all your deposits and payments for both air and land costs.
-It is recommended that you buy trip cancellation insurance.
+If you must cancel your trip due to illness, injury or death of yourself or an immediate family member.
+Trip cancellation insurance protects all your deposits and payments for both air and land costs.
+We recommended that you buy trip cancellation insurance.

 What if MAI Cancel my trip?

-MAI reserves the right to cancel all or a portion of a trip due to political or environmental circumstances, which may hinder trip operations or for any other reasons beyond our control.
+MAI reserves the right to cancel all or a portion of a trip due to political or environmental circumstances.
+Which may hinder trip operations or for any other reasons beyond our control.
 In the event of such a cancellation, we will give a full refund for the cost of the trip.
-However, MAI is not responsible for additional expenses incurred by you in preparing for the trip, visa fees, gear, insurance or medical expenses prior to the trip.
-If international air tickets have been purchased, the airline’s refund policy applies.

 Is airfare included in the price of the trip?